 Collision and comprehensive cover damage to your motorcycle.
 Collision is used when your motorcycle is damaged by colliding with another vehicle or an object such as a tree or wall.
-Comprehensive covers damage that is caused by vandalism, flooding, accidents with animals and other things such as windshield damage and fire.
+Comprehensive covers damage c caused by vandalism, flooding, accidents with animals and other things, such as windshield damage and fire.
 Collision and comprehensive are not required by the state.
-However, if you are paying off a loan, the dealership may require it until your loan is paid.Fault or No Fault
+However, if you are paying off a loan, the dealership may require it until your loan is paid.2.
+Fault or No-Fault

 If a motorcyclist is at fault for an accident, his or her insurance will pay for the damage done to the other person.
 However, if the other party to the accident was at fault, that person’s insurance is responsible for the damage.
 Since it is not in their best interests to accept that the insured was at fault for the accident, they will try to find a reason to defer fault.
-They may require a lengthy investigation, and question anyone who was at the accident site, including witnesses.Paying a Deductible
+They may require a lengthy investigation, and question anyone who was at the accident site, including witnesses.3.
+Paying a Deductible

 Many people are underinsured or uninsured.
 If a biker is in an accident and the other person lacks insurance, your insurance will pay if you have collision and comprehensive.
 If not, and your bike is damaged or you are hurt in the accident, your insurance will not pay.
-On the other hand, if you have opted for uninsured/underinsured coverage, the insurance will pay if the other driver caused the accident and is uninsured or underinsured.
+On the other hand, if you have opted for uninsured or underinsured coverage, the insurance will pay if the other driver caused the accident and is uninsured or underinsured.

 It is important to carry enough uninsured/underinsured insurance coverage.
 If possible, $100,000 in coverage would help you cover bills related to an accident, such as damage to your motorcycle and medical costs.
 An umbrella policy, usually covering homeowners and auto/vehicular insurance, protects your assets if you are in an accident or facing a lawsuit.
 The cost is relatively low compared to the protection it provides to ensure peace of mind.
 By extending your liability insurance in this way, you are covered no matter what happens up to the policy limit.
 It is important to make sure you have a copy of your insurance policy.
 Reviewing it to make sure it is up-to-date is a good idea.6.
 Liability in Your State

-Some states are no fault states, while others use comparative fault.
+Some states are no-fault states, while others use comparative fault.
 For example, California is a state that uses comparative fault.
 In other words, drivers in an accident may be assessed a certain amount of fault.
 It might be that one driver is 100 percent liable for the accident.
 When that happens, their insurance is responsible for 100 percent of the damages.
 In other cases, one driver may be 60 percent responsible, while the other person is 40 percent responsible.
 This determines the amount an injured driver can collect.
-For instance, if the damages are set at $10,000, the driver who was 40 percent at fault can still collect $6,000 from the other driver.Repairing Your Motorcycle
+For instance, if the damages are set at $10,000, the driver who was 40 percent at fault can still collect $6,000 from the other driver.7.
+Repairing Crashed Motorcycles

 Damage to your motorcycle is paid by the insurance company, and the amount is dependent on the insurance policy.
 This is usually covered by comprehensive/collision insurance if the accident was your fault.
-If the other driver was at fault, his or her insurance will be responsible.Fair Market Value
+If the other driver was at fault, his or her insurance will be responsible.8.
+Fair Market Value

 If the motorcycle was totaled in the accident, the insurer will pay out the amount a comparable motorcycle would be worth when the accident happened.
 This is called the fair market value.
 In some cases, the motorcycle was purchased for a considerable amount more since the value of a motor vehicle depreciates as soon as it is purchased or driven off the lot.